Light Monitor Grant Program

 If you request one of the SQM-L devices, we recommend submitting your night sky monitoring data to the community science program Globe at Night.
 Instructions on how to submit data to this program will be included in the shipped SQM-L package.
 Data from dark sites and especially communities are essential in monitoring this natural resource and the presence and intensity of light pollution globally.
 This methodology can be used during outreach events like night hikes or star parties to teach audiences about monitoring the health of an environment through an indicator resource, such as the night sky.

 The LM-III device can be a gateway tool for teaching a community about lighting principles and visually identifying the difference between good and bad lighting.
 Try organizing a night walk to point out examples of light throughout the community and use the LM-III device to describe how outdoor lighting looks and feels.

 How do I take care of the device?

-Devices should be stored in a cool, dry place when not in use.
+The devices should be stored in a cool, dry place when not in use.
 Batteries must not be stored in the device when not in use.
-Additionally, devices need to be in their protected coverings when they are not out in the field or traveling between sites.
+Additionally, the devices need to be in their protective coverings when they are not out in the field or when traveling between sites.